happygiraffe/jslint4java/README.txt

 * the character number (starting at zero)
 * the problem that was found

+There is also an ant task available.
+See JSLintTask in the javadoc for more details.

 If you have any comments or queries, please send them to dom [at] happygiraffe.net.

 This software is licenced under the BSD licence (see LICENCE.txt).